How to Use Parsley for Dark Circles Under the Eyes

 - Make sure you keep your eyes shut while you have the cotton wool on your eye bags.
 As long as you’re head is on a pillow any drips should roll down the cheek rather than into your eyes, but it’s better to keep them away from the corner of your eyes just in case.

 Twice a week seems to be a good frequency for significantly reducing the appearance of dark circles under the eyes with parsley over several weeks.
 For faster results or very noticeably discolored skin under the eyes, you could use them every second day.

 Parsley Tea Bag Dark Circle Treatment

 There is a quicker way to use parsley for dark circles and eye bags.
 I don’t think it’s quite as effective as the method above but worth mentioning for those with little time.

-To start, put two parsley tea bags (these organic parsley tea bags seem to be of good strength for this) in a cup and add boiling water to just half way up the tea bags.
+- To start, put two parsley tea bags (these organic parsley tea bags are of good strength for this) in a cup and add boiling water to just half way up the tea bags.
 We just want them moistened, not too drained of their nutrients.

 - Put them in the fridge or freezer and leave until well cooled.
 Drink the small amount of parsley tea and take the cold teabags to your bedroom.

-This is another simple way to use parsley for dark circles under the eyes and getting rid of eye bag puffiness and discoloration.
-Afterwards you could use the same tea bags to make a strong tea for a little parsley nutrition to help your body from the inside.
+This is another simple parsley remedy for dark circles under the eyes and getting rid of eye bag puffiness and discoloration.
+Afterwards you could use the same tea bags to make a strong tea for a little extra nutrition to help your body from the inside.